 A few containers must be placed in a clear, re-sealable plastic bag approximately 20cm x 20cm.
 Often the airport security team provides these bags if needed before you go through the security checks.
 However, you must be able to seal the bag closed, so do not overfill the plastic bags with too many containers.

 The plastic bag must be out of your hand luggage as it passes under the security screen.

-Current guidelines allow you to take enough baby milk, powdered milk, baby food, and sterilised water as are required for your child’s flight.
+Current guidelines allow you to take enough baby milk, powdered milk, baby food, and sterilized water as are required for your child’s flight.
 You will be allowed to exceed the 100ml allowance for these.

 You are also allowed to take essential medicines of more than 100ml in your hand luggage, however, you will require supporting documentation from a doctor or medical professional confirming the contents.

 All metal and electronic items need to be placed into a separate tray as they go through the security screen.
 Your coat or jacket. large boots and belts with metal fasteners also need to be placed in the plastic trays before you personally walk through the scanner.